 Proposed Text Updates: CID 13429

 TGax Editor: Update D2.1 P366L65 as shown below.

-The null subcarriers are located near the DC or edge tones to protect those tones near the DC or edge tones from the interference of a neighboring RU.
+The null subcarriers are located near the DC or edge tones to provide protection from interferences such as transmit center frequency leakage, receiver DC offset, and interference from neighboring RUs.